 - Proverbial Wisdom: A variation.
 She is very spiritual, deep into astrology and meditation, and tends to speak in peculiar metaphors.
 Her speech mannerisms could be partly the result of her background: her home planet's spiritual teachings are a Fantasy Counterpart of Oriental religions which are known for broad use of proverbs, Koans and metaphors.

-- Ramming Always Works: Ramming the Raddus at the First Order's Flagship.
-At lightspeed, even.
-The attack sliced the Supremacy's starboard side clean off.
+- Ramming Always Works: She rams the Raddus at the First Order's Flagship at lightspeed slices the Supremacy's starboard side clean off.

 - Regal Ringlets: Her hair is quite curly, signifying her as a person of importance in the Resistance.